marionettejs/backbone.marionette/docs/marionette.application.md

 });
 ```

-### Custom Region Type And Selector
+### Custom Region Class And Selector

-The third method is to specify a custom region type, and a jQuery selector
+The third method is to specify a custom region class, and a jQuery selector
 for this region instance, using an object literal:

 ```js